One day, however, we decided perhaps we should study these little insects for our nature study.

 Royal scooped up a specimen for closer inspection and observation.

-We then proceeded to read a little about the mosquito and its life cycle in our Handbook of Nature Study
+We then proceeded to read a little about the mosquito and its life cycle in our Handbook of Nature Study.

 We also used hand lenses for a more up-close and personal look at these tiny creatures.